 - Provide a statement of your reasons for wanting to take this course.
 Describe information obtained in this course that will be important for your work or research program.

 - Enclose a copy of your curriculum vitae.

-- Please respond to these questions on separate sheets of paper:
+- Please respond to these questions: